-Wrangell - St. Elias National Park: The Bremner Mines Trip
+Wrangell - St. Elias National Park: The Bremner Mines Hiking Trip

 A backpacking adventure to Ali's Valley from Bremner Mines.
 This trip traverses some of the terrain as the the Iceberg to Bremner Route.
 The route we cover here goes over 4 high alpine passes to Ali's Valley, which is about 3 days shorter than the route ending from Iceberg Lake.

 We fly from McCarthy southwest to the now abandoned Bremner Mines, and spend some time in the area exploring the valley and remaining artifacts from the days when the mines operated here.
 Then we start backpacking south and east, hiking through several passes in pristine mountain country.
 We'll camp along cold, clear streams, among fields of wildflowers, in some of the finest mountain hiking anywhere.